"The Jews of South Italy" full text here (link)

-“Master of Classical Greek Sculpture: Scopas and Boston”
+“Master of Classical Greek Sculpture: Scopas and Boston” full text here (link).

 Abstract: Scopas, once of the great Greek sculptors and architects of the 4th century BCE, gained fame for his work on the Mausoleum of Halicarnassus, and eventually recognition as an important influence on the High Classical style and development of European Art.
 Professor Olga Palagia reviews his career and points out the stylistic links between his work and sculptures in the MFA's collection, including a masterful bronze head of a goddess.

-Text of the 1990 lecture by Marisa de Spagnolis, Director of the Office of Excavations of Nocera and Sarno, Italy
+“New Light on Women's Roles in the Ancient Synagogues of the Roman Empire” Full text here (link) or pdf (text) ConticelloDeSpagnolis1990 Text of 1990 ICS Founders' Lecture by Dr. Marisa de Spagnolis, Director of the Office of Excavations of Nocera and Sarno, Italy and ICS Honorary Director.

-Abstract: In September, 1988, during work undertaken to construct a second track of the Naples-Salerno railroad in Upper Nocera, an ancient structure was discovered.
+Abstract: "In this talk, archaeological evidence of a hitherto unknown ancient Jewish congregation at Nocera in Campania, Italy, is presented, in which a prominent role could well have been played by a woman.
+In September 1988, during work undertaken to construct a second track of the Naples-Salerno railroad in Upper Nocera, an ancient structure was discovered.
 Tomb n.
-17 of this necropolis (a chest type, a cassa), presented a new feature, the presence of two marble slabs inserted into the walls of the tomb, evidently transferred from another site.
+17 of this necropolis (a chest type, "a cassa"), presented a new feature, the presence of two marble slabs inserted into the walls of the tomb, evidently transferred from another site.
 Each slab bears and incised menorah along with a Greek inscription.
 The first inscription makes reference to a woman named Myrina, designated as a presbytera.
 The other mentions a man, named Pedoneius, designated as a grammateus.
 Described, without a doubt, are a husband and wife, one a grammateus and the other a presbytera.
-De' Spagnolis Conticello's impressive find offers strong evidence for women holding offices in the Jewish congregations of the Late Roman Empire and is of major importance also because it gives evidence that there was one or more synagogues in the well-organized and rather complex community of Nocera Superiore.
-The presence of Jews in Antiquity was not previously known in this site.
+De' Spagnolis Conticello's impressive find offers strong evidence for women holding offices in the Jewish congregations of the Late Roman Empire and is of major importance also because it provides evidence for one or more synagogues in the well-organized and rather complex community of Nocera Superiore.
+The presence of Jews in Antiquity was not previously known in this site."

-Full text here (link)
+"Exploring Estelle: AIA Advocate, Jewish Site Preservation Pioneer" Full text here (link)